-- 1. Maintaining a happy home. - 2.
+- 13. Maintaining a happy home.
+Titus 2:2-9; Eph.
+4:31, 32. - 14.
 Abraham's example.

-Key Thoughts:
+Gen. 18:19.

 "Society is composed of families, and is what the heads of families make it.
-Out of the heart are 'the issues of life;' and the heart of the community, of the church, and of the nation, is the household.
-The wellbeing of society, the success of the church, the prosperity of the nation, depend upon home influences."-The Ministry of Healing, page 349.
+Out of the heart are 'the issues of life' (Proverbs 4:23); and the heart of the community, of the church, and of the nation is the household.
+The well-being of society, the success of the church, the prosperity of the nation, depend upon home influences."- The Ministry of Healing, page 349.

 "One well-ordered, well-disciplined family tells more in behalf of Christianity than all the sermons that can be preached.
 Such a family gives evidence that the parents have been successful in following God's directions, and that their children will serve Him in the church."-The Adventist Home, page 32.
-"The greatest evidence of the power of Christianity that can be presented to the

-Christianity that can be presented to the world is a well-ordered, well-disciplined family.
-This will recommend the truth as nothing else can, for it is a living witness of its practical power upon the heart."-Testimonies, vol. 4, p.
+"The greatest evidence of the power of Christianity that can be presented to the world is a well-ordered, well-disciplined family.
+This will recommend the truth as nothing else can, for it is a living witness of its practical power upon the heart."- Testimonies, vol. 4, p.
 304.